roldanjr/pomatez-website/contents/features/index.md

   - icon: browser
     heading: Toggle Native Titlebar
     description: Allowing the user to switch between default custom titlebar to a native one and vice versa.
-This feature is useful for some users.
+This feature is useful for some users especially to those who don't like the default custom titlebar.

   - icon: timer
     heading: Timer Animation